horacehoff/soda/README.md

 Usage: soda [OPTIONS] [FILENAME] [COMMAND]

 Commands:
-  new   Creates a new file with the specified filename (default: new.rs). help  Print this message or the help of the given subcommand(s)
+  new          Create a new file with the specified filename (default: new.rs). rust-update  Update Rust and its components. clean        Delete the cache (.soda) folder. help         Print this message or the help of the given subcommand(s)

 Arguments:
   [FILENAME]  Filename to execute.
 Leave empty when running a cargo project. [default: project]